-A woman goes through a hormonal changes cycle over the entire month.
-Specifically, estrogen and progesterone concentrations fluctuate broadly during the cycle.
-When a female is expecting the progesterone level remains high throughout nine months.
-This is essential to support a pregnancy.
+A woman goes through hormonal changes over the entire month, and specifically, estrogen and progesterone concentrations fluctuate broadly during the cycle.
+The progesterone level remains high throughout nine months when a female is expecting, which is essential to support a pregnancy.
 A birth control pill also tends to keep the progesterone level raised.
-This signals body that it is expecting and hence no ovulation occurs.
+This signals body that it is expecting, and hence no ovulation occurs.
 This is the mechanism a birth control pill works on.
 Keeping progesterone levels elevated continuously is neither natural nor safe.

 - Insertable devices.

-When estrogen and progesterone levels in the body are not as intended by nature it leads to several psychological and behavioral symptoms.
-Many women on birth control treatment report feelings of sadness, helplessness, worsened depression and excessive moodiness as well.
-Several studies conducted also show that depression is common in women on birth control pills compared to others.
+When estrogen and progesterone levels in the body are not as intended by nature, it leads to several psychological and behavioral symptoms.
+Many women on birth control treatment report feelings of sadness, helplessness, worsened depression, and excessive moodiness.
+Several studies also show that depression is more common in women on birth control pills than others.

-These medicines work by stimulating hormones.
-These can also overstimulate breast cells resulting in abnormal multiplication and tumors.
+These medicines work by stimulating hormones and can also overstimulate breast cells resulting in abnormal multiplication and tumors.
 This increases the chances of breast cancer.
-Women with a family history of breast cancer should especially be very careful about this.
+Women with a family history of breast cancer should be very careful about this.

-Looking at these side effects we gather that choice of birth control method needs serious cautious selection.
-Also always consult the best gynecologist before starting any such treatment.
+Looking at these side effects, we gather that choice of birth control method needs a careful selection.
+Also, always consult the best gynecologist before starting any such treatment.
 Share this information with people who may benefit from this.
-For more on this stay tuned to Marham blog.

 Few Most Popular Gynecologists: